-Consumers’ fear of missing a debt payment rose in May for the third month in a row, according to the Federal Reserve Bank of New York’s monthly Survey of Consumer Expectations.
+Fear of missing a minimum debt payment rose for the third month in a row in May, according to the Federal Reserve Bank of New York Survey of Consumer Expectations

 “The increase was driven by respondents with household income of $50,000 or more,” the New York Fed said in a press release, “and those ages 60 or less.”

 The rising perception of a payment squeeze reinforces other indications that consumers are starting to feel strain from the debt they’ve taken on, as the economic recovery rolls toward its ninth year.

 Delinquencies on credit cards balances are starting to head upward, the New York Fed noted in its most recent Household Debt and Credit Report for the first quarter of 2017.
 At the same time, household debt passed its pre-recession peak for the first time.

 Banks also expect credit card holders to have more trouble paying monthly bills on time this year, according to the Federal Reserve’s survey of senior loan officers.

 However, while it is trending upward, the overall default rate remains near the low end of its long-term range.

 “When you look at the big picture, people are managing their debt very well, historically,” said Robert Frick, economist at Navy Federal Credit Union.
 “This is not to say we don’t see delinquencies picking up.”

 More working Americans fear missing payments